isarandi/synthetic-occlusion/README.md

 ![Occlusion augmented examples](examples.jpg)

-In deep learning for computer vision, augmenting input images with synthetic occluders is an effective regularization method.
+In computer vision, synthetically augmenting input images by pasting objects onto them has been shown to improve performance across several tasks, including image classification, object detection, person re-identification, facial facial landmark localization and human pose estimation.

-This is the implementation we used for our IROS'18 workshop [paper](https://arxiv.org/abs/1808.09316) [1], and to achieve first place in the 2018 ECCV PoseTrack Challenge on 3D human pose estimation (method description and results can be found in our [paper on arXiv](https://arxiv.org/abs/1809.04987) [2]).
-Consider citing any of the above-mentioned papers if you find the method useful in your research.
+This is the implementation we used in our IROS'18 workshop [paper](https://arxiv.org/abs/1808.09316) for analyzing occlusion-robustness in 3D human pose estimation, and to achieve first place in the 2018 ECCV PoseTrack Challenge on 3D human pose estimation.
+Method description and results for the latter can be found in our [paper on arXiv](https://arxiv.org/abs/1809.04987).

 Contact: István Sárándi <sarandi@vision.rwth-aachen.de>